dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 For more information on working with .NET Aspire integrations in Visual Studio, see [Visual Studio tooling](setup-tooling.md#visual-studio-tooling).

-### Azure hosting integrations
+### Azure integrations

-Azure hosting integrations configure applications to use Azure resources.
-These integrations are available in the `Aspire.Hosting.Azure.*` NuGet packages:
+Azure integrations configure applications to use Azure resources.
+These hosting integrations are available in the `Aspire.Hosting.Azure.*` NuGet packages, while their client integrations are available in the `Aspire.*` NuGet packages.:

 <!-- markdownlint-disable MD033 MD045 -->
 | Integration | Docs and NuGet packages | Description |